 (Source: Created by Author, based on annual reports GCB an ADB)

-: Balance Sheet Ratios
+Figure 8 : Balance Sheet Ratios

-(Created by Author, based on annual reports GCB an ADB)4
+(Created by Author, based on annual reports GCB an ADB)

+4.2.5 Theme 3.
+Various asset and liability management models that help in measuring risk.

+The various assets and liability management models used as tools for the two Banks GCB and ADB, (17) 94.44% and (15) 83.33% respectively interviewees responded that the Gap Analysis and Duration models helps in measuring risk whist the other models represents 5.56% and 16.67% are also for international banking system to mitigating the risk that are associated to risk of operations risk, development, interest, value at risk and marketing risk and impending growth risk.
+The risk management can be effectively applied in the banks for managing the potential risk.
+The GCB and ADB banks has many several locations and also operating internationally.
+Thus, the banks may not be able to control the risk effectively and the implementation of risk management can help the banks in knowing the risk that can have effect on the earnings and cash flows and on the balance sheet too.
+GCB and ADB need to manage these risks in a structured manner by upgrading their Risk Management and adopting more complete Asset and Liability Management (ALM).
+Thus, the manager of GCB responded that “ALM involves assessment of various types of risks and altering the asset and liability in an active way in order to manage risks”.
+Table 4 above analysis are presented below.

 The analysis of the balance sheet ratios has helped in determining the financial health of GCB and ADB.
 The ratios have effectively identified the effect of assets and liabilities on the financial status.
 Chart 3 comprehensively showcase that the performance is on the increasing side.
 The capital adequacy ratio of GCB is 58.02 and ADB is 59.36.
 Thus, it can be evaluated that ADB and GCB were able to maintain sufficient capital in order to control the losses that might arise due to various risk of interest rate risk fluctuation, credit risk and liquidity risk.
 Therefore, the positive capital adequacy ratio have influenced positively in enhancing and strengthening the balance sheet.
 Therefore maintaining the capital adequacy ratio has helped in analyzing the risk and risk measurement techniques for reducing the effect of the risks on the earnings.